russellmccloy/russellmccloy.github.io/_posts/2020-08-26-terraform-13-little-samples.markdown

 ### depends_on for modules

-Modules can now use the depends_on argument to ensure that all module resource changes will be applied after any changes to the depends_on targets have been applied.
+Modules can now use the `depends_on` property to ensure that all module resource changes will be applied after any changes to the depends_on targets have been applied.

 This is what version `0.12.29` would have done if you attempted to use depends on with modules: